Spyrogirl/Spyrogirl/README.md

-- 👋 Hi, I’m @Spyrogirl
+- 👋 Hi, I’m Spyrogirl!
-- 👀 I’m interested in Badminton, Dancing, Music, Cinema,...
+- 👀 I’m interested in Badminton, Dancing, Cinema, Music and many more.
 - 🌱 I’m currently learning how to code with SheCodes.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m not looking to collaborate at this point (because I have a lot more to learn).
-- 📫 How to reach me ...
+- 📫 How to reach me: by carrier pigeon.

 <!---
 Spyrogirl/Spyrogirl is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.